 <Opinions from Participating Mazda Employees>

-- The event was a good opportunity for engineers to realize that their passion to what they do has been definitely conveyed to customers.
+- The event was a good opportunity for engineers to realize that our passion to what we do has been definitely conveyed to customers.
 I was also impressed by customers' warm and encouraging words about Mazda.
-I will report to my colleagues about my experience today, including how people's attitudes toward Mazda have been changing, and take this opportunity to consider what and how we need to improve to pursue a higher-performance vehicle.
+I will report to my colleagues about my experience today, including how people's attitudes toward Mazda have been changing, and take this opportunity to consider what and how we need to improve more.

 - I had a chance to directly listen to customers' feedback and requests.
 I left the event with a renewed awareness that our mission is to offer products that satisfy and exceed our customers' expectations to make our customers happy.